TTgeoheath/BMA.geocontext/README.md

 hazard ratio,confidence interval), posterior possibility, and BIC for each exposure-specific cox model.
 The function model.overall(data,surv_time,status,covariates,exposure_colnames) computes the averaged results of all models.

-"data" is a data frame containing the survival time, status,covariates,and exposures delineated by different geographic contexts;
+The parameter "data" is a data frame containing the survival time, status,covariates,and exposures delineated by different geographic contexts;
 "surv_time" is the column name of survivial time;
 "status" is Tthe column name of status;
 "covariates" is a character vector of column names for the fixed covariates;